andreas-kupries/aktive/doc/ref/generator_virtual_drawing.md

 The box is axis-aligned, of width `2*ewidth+1`, height `2*eheight+1`, with rounded corners per the radii, and placed at the specified center.

-The radii defauilt to 0, i.e. no rounded corners.
+The radii default to 0, i.e. no rounded corners.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|